 Now, there has been three versions of Robert Sherwood’s famous play.
-The 1940 version, with Vivien Leigh (Gone with the Wind) and Robert Taylor (Ivanhoe), produced by MGM, is among Hollywood’s finest tearjerkers, but this adaptation is pretty good too — it has plenty of grit and panache.
+The 1940 version, with Vivien Leigh (Gone with the Wind) and Robert Taylor (Ivanhoe), produced by Metro-Goldwyn-Mayer, is among Hollywood’s finest tearjerkers, but this adaptation (by Universal Studios) is pretty good too — it has plenty of grit and panache.

 Waterloo Bridge, written by Tom Reed and Benn W. Levy, directed by James Whale (Frankenstein and Bride of Frankenstein), has been deservedly praised for its frankness.
 Over the next few years this kind of honest approach to social issues will eventually disappear.
 Here we get a glimpse at what could have been had the Hays Office not suddenly began enforcing its silly rules.

-Director Whale is at ease in this kind of doomed romance.
+Director Whale, who is best remembered for his Universal monster films, seems at ease in this kind of doomed romance.
 He stages some impressive scenes.
 The film’s finale, which involves a massive air raid on London, is quite powerful.

 Clarke gives a knockout performance.
 1931 was a fantastic year for the actor.
 She also appeared in perennial favorites like The Front Page, The Public Enemy and Frankenstein.
 It’s too bad that her career quickly evaporated into oblivion.
 Montgomery is adequate, but it’s Clarke’s show all the way.
 Bette Davis has a thankless role as a socialite.
 Universal had put her on a three-month contract, but Davis was mostly assigned to second banana roles.
 The role didn’t do anything for her career.